Saturday, May 12, 2012

 I had a dream last night.

-It was shroud in the darkness by the forest I was standing in.
+It was shrouded in the darkness by the forest I was standing in.
 My bare feet standing on the moist ground.
-I tilt my head back and gaze up at the large thick trunk as the tall tree extends upwards into the sky.
-Their branches reaching out like an octopuses tentacles intertwining with other tributary limbs from nearby trees that are standing in their own solitude.
+I tilt my head back and gaze at the large, thick trunk as the tall tree extends upwards into the sky.
+Their branches reach out like octopus tentacles, intertwining with other tributary limbs from nearby trees that are standing in their own solitude.

 The tree limbs are tightly woven together.
 Swallowing up the otherwise bright blue sky.
-I stare up at the thick foliage trying to find a glimpse of the heavens but I am denied such an exquisiteness view.
-With such a heavy canvass hovering over me it will make it impossible to find my way out.
-I am lost in a hopeless place where darkness seems to be common place.
+I stare at the thick foliage, trying to glimpse the heavens, but I am denied such an exquisite view.
+With such a heavy canvas hovering over me, it will be impossible to find my way out.
+I am lost in a hopeless place where darkness seems to be commonplace.

 It feels comfortable.
 I close my eyes to sleep within my sleep.
-The dirt that I am standing in consumes my feet, planting me in my position.
-I don’t have the energy to pull them out so I allow nature to take its course.
-My legs stiffen like a board and I rise to an upright position.
-I don’t fight it.
+The dirt I am standing in consumes my feet, planting me in my position.
+I don't have the energy to pull them out, so I allow nature to take its course.
+My legs stiffen like a board, and I rise upright.
+I don't fight it.
 It seems pleasant here under the tops of the heavy roof.
-I think I want stay beneath the herbage and deal with my own umbrage.
+I want to stay beneath the herbage and deal with my umbrage.

 My body begins to grow.
 Could I be rising to the occasion?
 My legs thicken and gain strength as my roots extend downward into the terra firma.
 The land beneath me seems cool and refreshing.
-My torso elongates and expands fortifying my exterior.
-As I sprout the growth takes on more momentum.
+My torso elongates and expands, fortifying my exterior.
+As I sprout, the growth takes on more momentum.
 The rush of the wind whisks by me as I force myself upwards at a fast pace.
-The growth lessens as I begin to reach the low ceiling of my domed enclosure.
+The growth lessens as I reach the low ceiling of my domed enclosure.

 My arms take on a life of their own.

-They reach out and make their way through the thick vegetation that has darkened my hope.
-They crisscross among the other branches breaking through allowing small amounts of light to creep in.
+They reach out through the thick vegetation that has darkened my hope.
+They crisscross among the other branches, breaking through and allowing small amounts of light to creep in.
 The sunlight quenches my thirst and nurtures my rise.
-I punch through the thick over growth and extend outwardly.
+I punch through the thick overgrowth and extend outwardly.
 I am full speed ahead.
-It feels like nothing can stop me now as my body towers over the forest allowing me to see beyond the darkness and smell the fresh air.
-I try to walk but I am stuck.
-My feet cementing itself under the soil.
+Nothing can stop me now as my body towers over the forest, allowing me to see beyond the darkness and smell the fresh air.
+I try to walk, but I am stuck.
+My feet cemented themselves under the soil.

 I wake up.

-I’m laying here on the couch staring up at the ceiling.
-My feet no longer in the ground I get up and firmly place them on the wood floors of my living room.
+I'm lying here on the couch, staring up at the ceiling.
+My feet are no longer on the ground; I get up and firmly place them on the wood floors of my living room.
 I wiggle my toes as I stare at them.

 "What a weird dream."

-The air rushes in as I pop the top making that unforgettable sound all canned soda makes.
+The air rushes in as I pop the top, making that unforgettable sound all canned soda makes.
 I go to the back room and open the rear door.
-It swings open and a rush of the morning breeze hits my face.
+It swings open, and the morning breeze hits my face.

-The air rushes in through my nose and I push it out my mouth.
-When I step out I admire the deep blue sky and don’t take the moment for granted.
+The air rushes through my nose, and I push it out of my mouth.
+When I step out, I admire the deep blue sky and don't take the moment for granted.
 That and the peace that my sleeping kids are affording me.
 I take a sip of my Redbull.

-“Ahhh”, I say after I suck it back into the rear of my throat.
+"Ahhh," I say after I suck it back into the rear of my throat.
 I hold the can out and admire it.
-I take a step back and look at my boys who are sleeping together on the large couch.
+I look back at my boys sleeping together on the oversized couch.

-“I hope they are having better dreams then me” I say to myself.
+"I hope they are having better dreams than me," I tell myself.

-I proceed to walk outside and allow the suns ultraviolet rays hit my skin providing me with vitamin D. All the vitamins I’ll take this morning.
-I think about my dream what it meant.
+I walk outside and allow the sun's ultraviolet rays to hit my skin, providing me with vitamin D. I'll take all the vitamins this morning.
+I think about my dream and what it meant.

-I’ll take it as a good sign.
+I'll take it as a good sign.
 My boys will make it better.
-They are my life now and I will do what it takes to make their life successful.
-In the meantime I’ll enjoy this quite while they sleep and the sunlight this day has brought.
-I won’t take it for granted.
-My back yard is big and green and the only trees here are large royal palms.
-They won’t darken this day.
-Their branches aren’t thick enough.
+They are my life now, and I will do what it takes to make their life successful.
+In the meantime, I'll enjoy this quiet while they sleep and the sunlight this day has brought.
+I won't take it for granted.
+My backyard is big and green, and the only trees here are large royal palms.
+They won't darken this day.
+Their branches need to be thicker.

 It will only get brighter.